BardicDefense/purple-hack/spells.md

 #### Banishment

 _Conjuration (R: Medium, D: 1 minute)_
-Save: Hard.
+Save: Arcana 14.
 This spell banishes one creature to another plane of existence.
 It remains there until the spell ends, then reappears in the nearest unoccupied space to its point of banishment.
 If the subject is native to the plane of existence the caster is on, the subject is instead sent to a harmless demiplane.
 If native to a different plane of existence than the one the caster is on, the